ADVERTISMENT - we inform about sustainable certificates

 Sustainalytics Rating of RBI Group

-Sustainalytics is a leading independent provider of research, rating and analysis results on environmental, social and corporate governance (ESG).
-The company specializes in analyzing and evaluating the sustainability performance of companies and countries and helps investors around the world to develop and implement responsible investment strategies.
+Sustainalytics is a leading independent provider of environmental, social and corporate governance (ESG) research, ratings and analyses.
+It specializes in analyzing and evaluating the sustainability performance of companies and countries, and helps investors around the world to develop and implement responsible investment strategies.

 Sustainalytics' ESG risk scale ranges from Negligible, Low, Medium, High to Severe.